 The Cabins at Fort Wilderness are interesting from the perspective that they’re technically a Moderate Resort, but with pricing and amenities more akin to a Family Suite or Deluxe Villa.
 Like a growing number of Walt Disney World resort rooms, these really defy categorization within the current system, which is probably at least part of the reason the current tiers are likely to disappear entirely in the coming years.

 I’d say the Fort Wilderness Cabins ultimately compare most closely to the Family Suites at Art of Animation, but for parties with very different vacationing perspectives.
-Not withstanding the rooms, Art of Animation and Fort Wilderness are pretty much polar opposites of one another.
-One is a not-stop assault on the senses, the other is a place you might find Bear Grylls.
-Really.
-I once saw him there, and had to admonish him: “Bear, the Big Blue Pool pool is for families.
-I don’t think it’s okay to drink urine in it–but if you’re going to, at least put on a swimsuit!”
+Notwithstanding the rooms, Art of Animation and Fort Wilderness are pretty much polar opposites of one another.
+One is a not-stop assault on the senses, the other is a place you’ll find serenity now.

 We’re also not going to fixate on all the amenities of Fort Wilderness (of which there are many).
 Simultaneous to this review of the refurbished Cabins at Fort Wilderness, we’re doing a ‘refurbishment’ of our own, updating our Disney’s Fort Wilderness Resort & Campground Review.
 There’s a lot to know about Fort Wilderness, so you might check that out if its amenities, perks, buses, etc. matter to you.